-Michael Avenatti, Stormy Daniels’ lawyer, locks Twitter account
+Michael Avenatti, Stormy Daniels’ lawyer, locks Twitter account, then unlocks it

-Stormy Daniels’ very public lawyer has gone private on Twitter.
+Stormy Daniels’ very public lawyer went private on Twitter.
+For much of the day, anyway.

 On Wednesday, Michael Avenatti changed his Twitter settings so that only people who follow him can see his tweets.